 Light Rail train stop, Cultural Center (northbound), Baltimore, Maryland, July 2003.
 Photo by Diane F. Evartt.

 1996, Feb.
 9. Cleveland Browns, National Football League team, moved to Baltimore.
-Renamed as the Baltimore Ravens, the team colors were changed to black and purple.
+Renamed as Baltimore Ravens, team colors were changed to black and purple.

 1997, Dec.
 14. Memorial Stadium closed.

 1998, Sept.
-6. Ravens Stadium at Camden Yards, home to the Baltimore Ravens, National Football League team, opened in Baltimore.
+6. Ravens Stadium at Camden Yards, home to Baltimore Ravens, National Football League team, opened in Baltimore.

 1999.
 Ravens Stadium renamed PSINet Stadium (now M&T Bank Stadium).